Loopring/protocols/packages/loopring_v3/DESIGN.md

 ![Accounts tree](https://i.imgur.com/0FyNcRo.png)

+(burnBalance is not part anymore of the Balance leaf, please ignore this value)

 I went through a lot of iterations for the merkle tree structure, currently the one shown above is used.
 There's a lot of ways the merkle tree can be structured (or can be even split up in multiple trees, like a separate tree for the trading history, or a separate tree for the fees).
 I think the one above has a good balance between complexity, proving times and user-friendliness.

 - Only a single account needed for all tokens that are or will be registered